HeshanKarunaratne/cka/README.md

 kubectl create deployment blue --image=nginx --replicas=3
 ```

-#### Taints Tolerations and Node Affinity
+#### Taints Toleration and Node Affinity

 - We have Blue, Red, Green and Other nodes.
 We have blue, red, green and other pods as well.
 Each separate pod must reside in the correct node.
 It should not be scheduled in a different node.
-- If use use both taints and tolerations that will not make sure that respective pods will not ends up in a different node which doesnt have any taints at all.
+- If you use both taints and toleration that will not make sure that respective pods will not end up in a different node which doesn't have any taints at all.
 It will make sure if there is a taint on the node, only tolerable pods are placed upon the node.
-- If we use node affinity to label each nodes and then set nodeSelectors on the pods to tie them to their nodes.
+- If we use node affinity to label each node and then set nodeSelectors on the pods to tie them to their nodes.
 That will not make sure that other pods will be placed on these nodes.
-- For this to happen, we can use both Taint and Tolerations along with node affinity
+- For this to happen, we can use both Taint and Toleration along with node affinity
-- We use Taints and Tolerations to stop other pods from placed on our nodes, then use node affinity to prevent our pods from being placed on their nodes.
+- We use Taints and Toleration to stop other pods from placed on our nodes, then use node affinity to prevent our pods from being placed on their nodes.

 #### Multi Container Pods
 - Created together, destroyed together to share the same lifecycle.
-- They have access to each other through localhost and they have access to the same storage volumes
+- They have access to each other through localhost, and they have access to the same storage volumes

 - Design Patterns
   1. SideCar Pattern - Log agent